Daoenti/Kingmaker/Organizations/Sisters of the Golden Erinyes.md

 - Investigation into their methods by reformist authorities
 - [[Characters/Rust|Rust]] being tracked by Sisters who see his escape as unfinished business
 - Party members with connections to families who have donated children
-- Hellknight NPCs who were shaped by similar institutions
+- [[Organizations/Hellknights|Hellknight]] NPCs who were shaped by similar institutions
 - Current orphans in need of rescue
 - Records containing information about character backgrounds